What’s the Problem?

 Paxil Linked to Heart, Brain, Abdominal Wall Defects: BMJ Study

 A study published in The BMJ on July 8, 2015 identified a link between Paxil and birth defects of the heart, brain, skull and abdominal wall.
 In women who took either Paxil or Prozac early in pregnancy, birth defects occurred 2 to 3.5 more frequently compared with women who did not take them.
 Click here to learn more.

 Do I have a Paxil Class Action Lawsuit?

 The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Paxil lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Free Confidential Case Evaluation: Again, if you or a loved one had a baby with a birth defect caused by Paxil, you should contact our law firm immediately.
-You may be entitled to compensation by joining a Paxil class action or by filing a Paxil lawsuit, and we can help.
+You may be entitled to compensation by filing a lawsuit, and we can help.